 At Rackham, high quality literacy is at the heart of our creative curriculum.
 Literacy unites the important skills of speaking and listening, reading and writing.
 Our aim is to develop our pupils’ skills in these four areas by providing them with consistently exciting and challenging learning opportunities.
 We aim for children to be reflective readers, independent writers and confident speakers.

 Talk is fundamental to children’s development and we recognise the importance of speaking and listening for learning, and communication.
-We specifically teach speaking and listening objectives, as well as provide rich opportunities for children to practise these skills in a variety of contexts.
-At Rackham, drama has become a key way for children to learn how to listen and use language in imaginative ways and express their ideas and feelings.
+We both teach our children to talk and teach our children through talk.
+We specifically teach Oracy objectives set out by Voice21, as well as provide rich opportunities for children to practise these skills in a variety of contexts.

 Writing is a cross-curricular skill and contexts and purposes for writing are fully embedded in our creative approach.
 We aim to ensure that all writing experiences are enjoyable, purposeful and come from all areas of the curriculum.
 To enable this, we use a range of strategies and approaches, such as Talk for Writing and Big Write.
 Through shared writing, teachers model new skills, discuss types of writing and extend creative ideas.
 Emphasis is placed upon the process of writing, as well as the finished product.
 Pupils are taught to improve their writing through redrafting and editing.